oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket in Oklahoma

-Rules prescribing the use of roads and highways in Oklahoma are in Title 47 of the Oklahoma Statutes (Motor Vehicles Code)..
+Rules prescribing the use of roads and highways in Oklahoma are outlined in Title 47 of the Oklahoma Statutes (Motor Vehicles Code).
 Per Okla.
 Stat.
-Tit. §11–28–113, a police officer may issue or serve a traffic ticket upon road users who have violated traffic rules and regulations in the state.
-The legal document, which contains information on the driver and the charges or violation, requires the recipient to pay the statutory fines or contest the court’s ticket.
+Tit. §11–28–113, a police officer may issue or serve a traffic ticket to road users who have violated traffic rules and regulations in the state.
+The legal document, which contains information on the driver and the charges or violation, usually requires the recipient to pay the statutory fines or contest the court’s ticket.
 The municipal court and officials of the Oklahoma Judiciary are responsible for conducting proceedings for traffic cases.

 Is it Worth it To Fight a Traffic Ticket in Oklahoma?